sigcsets/sigcse2022/_authors/specialsessions.md

 The following modifications and exceptions apply:

-* **Abstract**: Should provide a brief summary describing your special session including session objective, intended audience, and relevance to the SIGCSE community.
+* **Abstract**: Should provide a brief summary (up to 250 words) describing your special session including session objective, intended audience, and relevance to the SIGCSE community.

 * Subsequent sections should contain the following information: